spdx/spdx-license-matcher/README.md

 ## Usage
-First of all before using the tool you will have to create a database of SPDX license list for this just run `python build_licenses.py`.

 To run the tool just use the command `python matcher.py -f <file-name> -t <threshold>`.
 * `filename` is the file with the license text(if you don't provide the file as well then it will prompt you to add it).
 * `threshold` is a value upto which we will just won't consider a match.(optional)